Paul-Roux-Phys/lib_transfer_matrices/docs/src/index.md

 where the \f$R_i\f$ are sparse matrices, in the sense that there exists a basis \f$|e_i \rangle\f$ such that \f$R |e_i \rangle\f$ has only a few non-zero components in the basis \f$|e_i\rangle\f$.

+In transfer-matrix computations, the limiting computational resource is usually memory.
+This means tha tgarbage-collected programming languages like python or julia are poorly suited, and forces the use of a language allowing fine control over memory.

+The purpose of this library is to allow its user to write memory-optimized programs without having to worry about allocating and freeing memory, which is error prone and time consuming.
+It does so by providing easy-to-use data types which handle memory allocation and deallocation automatically, as well as convenient methods for manipulating these data types.
+See the [tutorial](@ref tutorial) for a walk-through of how to use these types.

 ## Installation

 This library is a template library, meaning the library itself requires no compilation.
 Simply clone or download the